JacksonYee7/Mini-data-science-project/REPORT.md

 # What I built, why it looks this way, and what I learned
 This project started as a time‑series modeling exercise on anonymized market data.
 The training file includes a real `timestamp` and the target `label`.
-The test file is different: it has a `row_id` and the same feature columns, but **no timestamp**, and the `label` column is set to zero.
+The test file is different: it has the same feature columns, but **no timestamp**, and the `label` column is set to zero.
 That one line changes a lot.
 You can use time when you **learn** from training, but you cannot depend on time when you **predict** on test.
+Since the test file has no timestamp, I add a deterministic `row_id` (0..N-1 in file order) when building the processed test table.
+It is purely a row identifier: not used by any model, but carried through inference outputs so that different predictors can be merged on an exact key and the final `[row_id, pred]` parquet is consistent.
+This is especially important because test is predicted in chunks.

 ---